Interested in starting a staffing company?

 Many industries rely on temporary workers.
 These industries typically include the following fields:

 - Nursing and Medical

 - Industrial and Manufacturing

 Specializing in a particular industry allows you to develop an expertise in the area and keep up with changing trends in that field.
 You limit your competition only to other staffing agencies specializing in the field, rather competing with every staffing agency in the area.

-How do I form my company?
+How to form your staffing company?

 Starting a staffing company typically begins with forming a limited liability corporation or other legal business structure to help protect personal assets.
 After coming up with a name for your new venture, you’ll reach out to your state government to ensure that the name has not been claimed by another company.
 If so, you propose other names until you have one that is available.
 The next step is completing and filing your articles of incorporation and other common documents required of any new company.

 You will also need to research and complete industry-specific paperwork.
 Find out which state requirements address the staffing industry and ensure you’re operating as a legitimate staffing company.
 Familiarize yourself with workers’ compensation, business licensing, and all taxes collected by the federal, state, and municipal governments.
 You will learn about Federal Unemployment Taxes (FUTA), Social Security and Medicare (FICA), and other taxes.